William Greenwell

-Canon William Greenwell, JP, FRS, FSA, FSAs (23 March 1820 – 27 January 1918) was an English archaeologist and Church of England priest.
+William Greenwell, JP, FRS, FSA, FSAs (23 March 1820 – 27 January 1918) was an English archaeologist and Church of England priest.

 Early life

 William Greenwell was born 23 March 1820 at the estate known as Greenwell Ford near Lanchester, County Durham, England.
 He was the eldest son of William Thomas Greenwell (1777–1856) and Dorothy Smales.
 He had three brothers Francis, Alan (vicar of Haydock), and Henry, and a sister Dorothy (1821–1882) who published poetry under the name Dora Greenwell.

 After an early education by Rev George Newby, he attended Witton-le-Wear Preparatory School, then Durham School where one of his schoolmates was Henry Baker Tristram.
 He matriculated at University College, Durham in October 1836 and graduated Bachelor of Arts (BA) in June 1839.
 He started training to be a barrister at Middle Temple, but owing to ill health decided to leave London and return to University College in 1841, completing a licentiate in Theology in 1842.
 He received a Master of Arts in 1843.
 Greenwell was ordained a deacon by Bishop Edward Maltby 30 June 1844 and priest 28 June 1846.
 He was bursar of University College in Durham from 1844 to 1847.